 There are twelve no-fault auto insurance states in the United States, and Florida is one of them.
 The term “no-fault” may confuse some people, who assume that it means that no one can be held liable for a car accident.
 This isn’t how no-fault insurance works.
-But if you are a driver in Florida, it’s important to understand exactly what type of insurance is required, how no-fault insurance works, what it covers, and when it’s appropriate to contact a Clearwater auto accident attorney after a crash.
+But if you are a driver in Florida, it’s important to understand exactly what type of insurance is required, how no-fault insurance works, what it covers, and when it’s appropriate to contact a Tampa personal injury attorney after a crash.

 What Are Florida’s Minimum Auto Insurance Requirements?

 Each state has its own minimum auto insurance requirements.
 In Florida, every driver must have at least $10,000 in personal injury protection (PIP) and $10,000 in property damage liability (PDL) coverage.

 PIP insurance is often referred to as no-fault insurance.
 This is because if you are involved in an accident, your PIP insurance will cover certain damages up to policy limits regardless of who caused the accident.

 This no-fault insurance system was established to ensure that car accident victims could quickly get compensation without having to spend time proving that the other party was at fault.